billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/ESP32_V4_Beta/ReadMe.txt

 but for now, the V3 build guides can be used.

-The hardware changes from V3 to V4 are the addition of a rotary encoder and
-The use of JST HX connectors and wiring colours in place of Dupont.
+The hardware changes from V3 to V4 are the addition of a rotary encoder and the use of JST HX connectors and wiring colours in place of Dupont.
 (Which does not effect functionality).

 V3 firmware will work on V4 hardware.